aiidateam/aiida-core/docs/source/howto/workflows.rst

 Exposing inputs and outputs
 ---------------------------

-A work chain often needs to *expose* the inputs of some of the subprocesses it wraps, and perhaps wants to do the same for the outputs it produces.
+In many cases it is convenient for work chains to expose the inputs of the subprocesses it wraps so users can specify these inputs directly, as well as exposing some of the outputs produced as one of the results of the parent work chain.
 For the simple example presented in the previous section, simply copy-pasting the input and output port definitions of the subprocess ``MultiplyAddWorkChain`` was not too troublesome.
 However, this quickly becomes tedious and error-prone once you start to wrap processes with quite a few more inputs.